Ahtashamkhanniazi/Blockchain_Price_Tracker/README.md

     - DB_PASSWORD: The password for your PostgreSQL user.
     - DB_HOST: The host where your database is running (typically localhost for local development).
     - DB_DATABASE: The name of the database, which should be price_tracker (or any name you have chosen).

-  **2**.
-Moralis API Key:
-    A free Moralis API key is already included in the .env file for fetching cryptocurrency data, but you can change it if you prefer to use your own API key.
-Simply sign up for a Moralis account and get your API key, then update the following line in the .env file: